sdimakis/moral-psych-sp2022/content/syllabus.md

 You may choose one of the following research questions (which you may interpret in a number of ways), or an alternate, equivalently rigorous question that you discuss with the instructor prior to turning in the proposal: (a) How do people develop moral prejudice, i.e., negative moral attitudes towards a group of people (e.g., based on race, sexuality, gender identity, weight, belief in God)? (b) Given insights from psychological research, what should policymakers do to reduce immoral or unethical behavior (e.g., academic cheating, violence)? (c) How might you attempt to change someone’s mind about a moral issue (e.g., people shouldn’t eat animals, police reform)? (d) How and why do psychopaths differ in their moral judgments and behavior?  (e) To what extent are a group (e.g., infants, young children, nonhuman animals) capable of morality? (f) When is lying considered permissible, or even preferred (i.e., prosocial lying), and when is it considered obligatory to tell the truth? (g) How do we detect if someone is telling the truth or lying?

 I encourage you to choose a research question that you find compelling and believe will encourage your growth as a scientist and person.
-Often, this won’t be a question that is ‘easy’ to answer, or most comfortable for you. <u>You will turn in a topic proposal outlining your chosen research question and plan for the structure of your paper in Week 8 for feedback</u> (about 1 page double spaced) and <u>the final draft during finals week</u> (about 4-6 paged double spaced).
+Often, this won’t be a question that is ‘easy’ to answer, or most comfortable for you. <b>You will turn in a topic proposal outlining your chosen research question and plan for the structure of your paper in Week 8 for feedback</b> (about 1 page double spaced) and <b>the final draft during finals week</b> (about 4-6 paged double spaced).
 Please use APA format, including a title and reference page that do not count towards page length.
 Successful papers will provide a nuanced understanding of the topic, an abundance of empirical evidence to support claims and ideas, and thoughtful discussion of the strengths and limitations of psychological research in answering big, important questions.
 Submit on Canvas.

 <div class="heatMap">